taublast/taublast.github.io/_posts/2026-08-14-RecycledCells2.md

 image: /assets/img/cells4.jpg
 ---

-In the [first part](/posts/RecycledCells/) we built two drawn lists — a news feed and a chat.
-After a month I felt more examples could be provided to demonstrate how to create cross-platform recycled drawn lists.
+In the [first part](/posts/RecycledCells/) we built two drawn lists — a news feed and a chat, both with uneven rows.
+After a month I felt more examples with even rows could be provided to demonstrate how to create cross-platform recycled drawn lists.
 Also, while writing this part, I added some more optimizations to the recycling engine.

 Previously we showed a hybrid recycling for chat: the adapter wasn't recycling cells, but the page itself was, by reusing the same cells for new chunks of data.
 In the following three examples we have `RecyclingTemplate="Enabled"` everywhere for a more standard approach.

+## The sample app

 So now, 3 more examples: two of them are demonstrated on the web (thanks Blazor), all three available in MAUI.
 Sample app, [DrawnCells](https://github.com/taublast/DrawnCells): three lists — a shop grid, a contact list, a banner-card list — with a live overlay at the bottom, so you can watch the list engine work while you scroll.
 Try it right here — scroll, and switch between the lists with the button: